zosconnect/zosconnect-api-mediation-sample/README.md

 The [sample file](./zosconnect.yml) can be updated with the information about your specific z/OS Connect EE server.

+* The `serviceId` needs to be updated with the name of the server.
 * The `instanceBaseUrls` list needs to be updated with the servers hostname and port.
 * The `swaggerUrl` needs to be updated with the server hostname and port.